-While the Affordable Care Act (i.e. “Obamacare) adopted a new formal appeals process, policyholders who challenged denials of coverage frequently prevailed prior to the recent health care law changes.
-While federal law permits all Americans to sign up for health insurance plans, this does not mean that all claims will be covered.
+The Affordable Care Act (i.e. “Obamacare) adopted a new formal appeals process for policyholders who challenge denials of coverage.
+This does not mean that all claims will be covered.
 If you receive a notice indicating that a health care procedure or service is not covered, you have the right to appeal the adverse decision.
 The Affordable Care Act (ACA) implements national standards and affords policyholders the right to appeal denials to the insurance company and a third party reviewer.

 Another common form of error in denying claims involves improper decisions about the medical necessity of a procedure or treatment option.
 The insurer might consider the treatment experimental or unnecessary given the patient’s diagnosis or symptoms.
 When these decisions are made about coverage, supplemental information from your doctor can make an enormous difference.
 Frequently, the denial is a product of the insurer relying on inaccurate or insufficient information about your condition.